apache/druid/docs/data-management/manual-compaction.md

 When using the uncompacted `inputSpec`, the task compacts only the specified segments.
 Segments in the same interval that are not in the spec are upgraded in place rather than compacted.
 This allows compacting a subset of segments while preserving others.

 There are some requirements when triggering a native minor compaction:
 - Set `useConcurrentLocks: true` in the task context.
-Minor compaction uses REPLACE (TIME_CHUNK) locks over the entire interval.
+Minor compaction uses REPLACE locks over the entire interval.
 - `dropExisting: true` is allowed with segments `inputSpec`; the task replaces only the compacted segments.

 ### Segment `inputSpec`